katerib/cosmos/README.md

 Most importantly:

 FOR ALL CONTRIBUTIONS TO THE OPENC3 COSMOS PROJECT, OPENC3, INC. MAINTAINS ALL RIGHTS TO ALL CODE CONTRIBUTED TO THE OPENC3 PROJECT INCLUDING THE RIGHT TO LICENSE IT UNDER OTHER TERMS.

+### Contributing Guidelines

+1. Write clear and concise code: use descriptive function and variable names, and comment your code where necessary.
+2. Test your changes: before submitting a pull request, ensure your changes work as intended and do not introduce any new bugs.
+3. Document your changes: document any changes you make to the codebase so others can understand the purpose and functionality of your changes.
+4. Provide a clear description: when submitting a pull request, provide a clear description of your changes and why you are making them.
+5. Be open to feedback: listen to feedback and be willing to incorporate it into your contributions.

 ## License